 Flash Hazard Analysis: A study investigating the potential exposure to arc-flash energy that a worker faces while performing a specific job task.
 The data collected in a Flash Hazard Analysis is used for the purpose of injury prevention and the determination of safe work practices and the appropriated levels of FR clothing and PPE.

 Flash Protection Boundary: The distance from an exposed live part within which a person could receive a second-degree burn if an electrical arc were to occur.

 FR (Flame Resistant): FR refers to the ability of a material to self-extinguish upon the removal of an ignition source.

-HRC (Hazard/Risk Category): The five Hazard/Risk categories are specified by the chart listed in NFPA 70E.
-The chart, based on specific job tasks, ranges from HRC 1 (which is low risk and allows for 100% treated cotton), up to HRC 4 (which is high risk and requires FR clothing with a minimum arc rating of 40).
-The HRC is used to determine the necessary arc rating of a garment worn during a given job task.
+CAT (Hazard/Risk Category): The five Hazard/Risk categories are specified by the chart listed in NFPA 70E.
+The chart, based on specific job tasks, ranges from CAT 1 (which is low risk and allows for 100% treated cotton), up to CAT 4 (which is high risk and requires FR clothing with a minimum arc rating of 40).
+The CAT is used to determine the necessary arc rating of a garment worn during a given job task.

 NFPA® 70E: A work standard published by the National Fire Protection Association (NFPA) that covers aspects of electrical safety in the workplace.
 It includes the recommendation that those who work with, on or around energized equipment use adequate protection, including FR clothing.